Master’s Degree and Graduate Certificates

-All coursework, including transfer credits, offered in fulfillment of the minimum credit-hour requirement for the degree, all comprehensive exams, and thesis (if required) must have been taken within the six-year period immediately preceding the date on which the last requirement is completed.
+All coursework, including transfer credits, offered in fulfillment of the minimum credit-hour requirement for the degree/certificate, all comprehensive exams, and thesis (if required) must have been taken within the six-year period immediately preceding the date on which the last requirement is completed.

 All post-master’s coursework, including transfer credit, must be taken within an 11-year period.